ninuzzo/Farmboy-Linux/README.md

 This installation script will reproduce my exact environment, with all sensible configuration defaults and it is meant to be run from the Arch Linux installation CD.

+Farmboy-Linux aims to deliver a generic, already well-configure, simple, lightweight and secure linux distribution.

+I'm looking for contributors and other developers.
+Feel free to join if you like Farmboy Linux.